-I am a Ph.D. student in Education with a concentration in Adult Learning and completed my M.S. in Instructional Technology at the University of Tennessee, August 2008.
+I have a Ph.D. in Education with a concentration in Adult Learning and completed my M.S. in Instructional Technology at the University of Tennessee, August 2008.
 I am passionate about designing interactive multimedia for instructional purposes, as well as helping teachers to use technology in the classroom.

 Comment Wall (23 comments)

 You need to be a member of Classroom 2.0 to add comments!

 Our Brainyflix video contest just ended, and I wanted to thank you for helping us get the word out.
 We got 800 submissions from across the country!